damienpuig/CoCoR-Examples/README.md

-CoCo-Examples
+CoCoR-Examples
 =============

-Use of the CoCo Compiler Compiler.
+Use of the CoCoR Compiler Compiler.

 Both projects show how to compile a file (random extension) using the right grammar, and compute it to end up with a compiler that delivers JSON files.